nicodoggie/bastion-falls/site/content/locations/brams-river.md

 ## Etymology

-The name "Brams" derives from the Hick phrase "bram-aes" meaning "tidal outflow" or "where-sea-comes," reflecting its historical importance as both a trade route and sacred waterway to the pre-Kalassarian inhabitants of Senera.
+The name "Brams" derives from the Hick phrase "bram-aes" meaning "tidal inflow" or "where-sea-comes," reflecting its historical importance as both a trade route and sacred waterway to the pre-Kalassarian inhabitants of Senera.